 Welcome

 Trauma, including developmental or attachment can leave unseen marks we carry.
-Other mental health, relational issues, substance use or abuse or simply life stress and complications leave marks our bodies carry too.
+Other mental health, relational issues, substance use or abuse or simply life stress and complications leave marks the body carries too.

-Come visit our outdoor sanctuary, our forest “classroom”, cozy “sacred space” tent, and other quiet, sacred places we tend.
+Come visit our outdoor sanctuary, including our forest classroom, cozy sacred spaces like our four-season tent or the memorial garden inner sanctum, and other quiet, sacred places we tend.

 Join us, with the support of our partners, as we install an acre and a half perennial pollinator meadow and a native food forest with mindful sacred corners.